darvil82/lanat-docs/Lanat/topics/Your-first-argument-parser.md

 > `-` in this tutorial.
 {style="note"}

+In this tutorial we will not dwell into the details of all the options used.
+You can learn more about them in the documentation.

 ## Defining the operations

 Let's create an enum that will make our job easier when defining the operations.